Daemon process

 MacOS UPDD Daemon is automatically launched as an always on per-user agent using launchd.

-In some locked down touch systems it may be desirable to only run the driver process and not want or require to have UPDD daemon launched at startup in which case you will need remove the daemon process from the start up routine:
+In some locked down touch systems it may be desirable to only run the driver process and not want or require having UPDD daemon launched at startup, in which case you will need to remove the daemon process from the start-up routine:

 OS Daemon startup removal